sp872-Sarang/Interactive-Lab-Hub/Lab 3/README.md

 ### What worked well about the system and what didn't?
 *your answer here*
+The device is very convenient and portable as it has a battery attached to it and players can carry it around.
+The gaming experience is really good as well but there are still some bugs in the game that I didn't have time to fix.

 ### What worked well about the controller and what didn't?
 *your answer here*